FAQs

 - Guidance on stacking(external link)

-- List of aluminium HS codes(external link) that are subject to this order.
+- List of HS codes(external link) that are subject to the sectoral aluminium tariffs.

-- List of steel HS codes(external link) that are subject to this order.
+- List of HS codes(external link) that are subject to the sectoral steel tariffs.

 MFAT's Tariff Finder(external link) has been updated to reflect the above.